Case Study: Delivery Failures to AOL

 So it's not clear on what basis AOL makes its decision about IP blocks.

 A conversation with the ISP and a request to move to another IP block was not fruitful, as changing IP addresses without requesting various plan changes was not something their systems supported.
 So there was not going to be a simple path to a fresh IP on another block.
 And the ISP did not seem keen to follow up the way its IP blocks were regarded by other hosts.

 Ultimately the solution was to lodge a ticket via http://postmaster.aol.com/SupportRequest.php requesting the IP be added to an allow list, and this was a simple process and the IP was approved within about 12 hours.

 telnet mailin-01.mx.aol.com 25

 the Telnet session reports the same error URL and disconnects.
-After the whitelisting, the Telnet client responds properly.
+After the IP is added to the allow list, the Telnet client responds properly.

 Australian users may not send much email to recipients on aol.com and it seems that AOL is amongst a very small group that actively refuses email from IP addresses based on what they think its purpose is.
-It might seem onerous for organisations who host their own email server on connections that are less than data-centre grade to have to manually and individually request whitelisting for some upstream recipient servers, but thankfully it doesn't need to be done very often.
+It might seem onerous for organisations who host their own email server on connections that are less than data-centre grade to manually and individually request IP addresses to be allowed for some upstream recipient servers, but thankfully it doesn't need to be done very often.

 (See also Windows 8/10 — Installing Telnet.)